The flex approach to writing staff magazines

 As professional writers our research, accuracy and creativity is all-important.
 As editors, experienced in sub-editing other people’s submitted stories into journalism that sits seamlessly next to our own writing, our talent for developing and sticking to a compelling tone of voice is well-honed.

 No publication, print or online, will work without a deep understanding of who is currently reading it and who we still need to win over.
 Great staff magazines motivate everyone wherever they are located in the organisation, be they at head office or in stores, factories and warehouses or ‘in the field’.
-Magazines are effective at times of change when many employees might be feeling their way as part of a new organisational structure.
+Magazines and newsletters are effective at times of change when many employees might be feeling their way as part of a new organisational structure, or worried about the future.
 Our language, drive and focus must be directed at them.

 We don’t dumb down business messages but we do write them so they have relevance, interest and impact for the core people and the lifeblood of the business’s new success.